The limit of large mass monopoles: Introduction

-Notice that the first term is fixed by the charge and mass while the second is nonnegative, and vanishes if and only if $(A, \Phi)$ is a monopole.
-Thus showing, in particular, that monopoles minimize the Yang--Mills--Higgs energy amongst finite mass configurations.
-The virtual dimension of the moduli space of monopoles on an AC manifold was computed in \cite{Kottke} and a smooth open set constructed by a gluing theorem in \cite{oliveira2016monopoles}.
-Such gluing is an AC version of Taubes' original gluing of well separated multi-monopoles in the $\mathbb{R}^3$ case, \cite{Jaffe1980}.
+The assertions above follow from \cite{fadel2023asymptotics}*{Theorems~1.1 and~1.4 and Corollary~1.9}; see also \cite{fadel2023asymptotics}*{Remarks~1.8 and~1.10}.
+The virtual dimension of the moduli space of finite energy monopoles on an AC manifold was computed in \cite{Kottke}, and a smooth open set was constructed by a gluing theorem in \cite{oliveira2016monopoles}.
+This is an AC version of Taubes' original gluing construction for well-separated multimonopoles on $\mathbb{R}^3$; see \cite{Jaffe1980}.
 In the case of \cite{oliveira2016monopoles}, the mass plays the role of a parameter controlling the concentration of the resulting multi-monopole around its centers.
 Indeed, allowing the mass to vary gives the freedom of bringing these centers as close as one wants.
 In order to motivate the main results of this paper we shall now summarize this construction of large mass, charge $k$ monopoles on $X$.
 This goes as follows: Start with $k$ points in $X$; Insert charge one and mass one monopoles in $\mathbb{R}^3$ scaled down to fit in small disjoint balls around these points; As a byproduct of having been scaled down the monopoles must have mass larger than $O(d^{-2})$, where $d$ is the minimum separation between the $k$-points; Then, by making use of a partition of unity these can be glued with a certain mass $O(d^{-2})$ monopole in the complement of these balls; The resulting configuration does not solve the monopole equations, but by a version of the contraction mapping principle it can be deformed to a nearby one which does.
 Moreover, we further remark that this configuration produces monopoles with any mass $m \geq O(d^{-2})$, for more details and the precise statements see Theorem 1 in \cite{oliveira2016monopoles} or Theorem \ref{thm: Monopoles_Examples} later in this paper. \footnote{We further point out that it should be possible to start this construction by using higher charge monopoles in $\mathbb{R}^3$ (monopole clusters).
-A metric version of this gluing have been carried out in \cite{KottkeSinger} for the case of $\mathbb{R}^3$.}\\ The goal of this paper is to take the inverse point of view and consider a sequence of monopoles $\lbrace (A_i , \Phi_i) \rbrace_{i \in \mathbb{N} }$ with unbounded masses, $\limsup m_i = \infty$, but fixed charge $k$, over an AC manifold $(X^3,g)$.
-In this case, the natural expectation would be an inverse construction to that of \cite{oliveira2016monopoles}, with the monopoles either ``escaping'' through the end, or getting concentrated around at most $k$ points $x_1, \ldots , x_k$ in $X$, where a monopole in the Euclidean $\mathbb{R}^3 \cong T_{x_i} X$ bubbles off.\footnote{Even though in this introduction, and for motivation purposes, we restrict to the case when the $\lbrace (A_i , \Phi_i) \rbrace_{i \in \mathbb{N} }$ are monopoles, many of our results hold in the more general case of families of Yang--Mills--Higgs configurations on a fixed $G$-bundle.} See Section \ref{sec: examples} in this paper for a plethora of examples motivating this expectation.\\
+A metric version of this gluing has been carried out in \cite{KottkeSinger} for the case of $\mathbb{R}^3$.}